 1. I have a prior arrest or conviction, is it still possible to get a CCW?

-ANY prior arrest or conviction will be considered in determining eligibility and good cause for CCW issuance, but absent compelling circumstances no CCW will be issued if you have either: 1) an arrest for a misdemeanor or felony within the last five years; 2) A conviction for a misdemeanor or felony within the last seven years; or 3) a conviction that prohibits you from possessing a firearm or a CCW under California law.
+ANY prior arrest or conviction will be considered in determining eligibility for CCW issuance, but absent compelling circumstances no CCW will be issued if you have either: 1) an arrest for a misdemeanor or felony within the last five years; 2) A conviction for a misdemeanor or felony within the last seven years; or 3) a conviction that prohibits you from possessing a firearm or a CCW under California law.

 2. When will my application be processed?
 What is the status of my New/Renewal/Modification/Duplicate Application?
 Why does it still show “pending”?
 I submitted my application on “X” date – when will it be processed?

 You can check the status of your application at any time.
 Using the Permitium website, click on ‘Order Tracker’ at the top of the page.
 In the drop-down box type in your order number and you will be able to access your CCW file.
 Note: Status updates are no longer provided by CCW Staff by email, telephone or walk-in visits.
 We cannot provide an estimate as to when your application will be processed.

 3. Where is my appointment for a New Application Interview?

 All CCW business is conducted at 2101 Hurley Way, Sacramento, CA (located near the intersection of Howe Avenue and Hurley Way).

 See #1 – Access your CCW file via the Order Tracker to verify the date/time of your appointment.